Beyond-Finance/feature_map/readme/public-interface/test-coverage.md

 Test coverage statistics can be pulled for a specific commit (e.g. the latest commit on a feature branch) by including the full commit SHA as an argument at the end of this CLI command (e.g. `bin/featuremap test_coverage ae80a927654997be4f48d3dbcd1320083cf22eea`).
 Before running this command please check the [CodeCov dashboard](https://app.codecov.io/) for your application to ensure test coverage statistics have been reported for this commit.

+## Using SimpleCov

+The `test_coverage` command also supports coverage information specified in [SimpleCov](https://github.com/simplecov-ruby/simplecov)'s `json`  format.

+> `bin/featuremap test_coverage --use-simplecov --simplecov-path $COVERAGE_FILE`

+**Notes**
+- SimpleCov mode requires at least one path to be specified with `--simplecov-path`
+- SimpleCov and CodeCov modes cannot be used together

 # Input

 Running the `bin/featuremap test_coverage` requires an active CodeCov API access token to be specified in the `CODECOV_API_TOKEN` environment variable of your shell session.
 This token is used to retrieve coverage statistics from the CodeCov account configured in the `.feature_map/config.yml` file.